 Translational Omics Program

-Genomics is increasingly becoming a necessary component of individualized medical care, although interpretation continues to be a challenge.
-The Center for Individualized Medicine established the Translational Omics Program in 2015 to address that challenge by providing post-analytical interpretive services for omics-related clinical and translational research activities.
-The program is engaged in studies of rare and undiagnosed genetic disease, preventive genomic screening, and pre-myeloid disease testing.
+As genomics increasingly becomes a standard component of individualized medical care, the challenges around data interpretation grow.
+The Center for Individualized Medicine established the Translational Omics Program in 2015 to address this challenge by providing post-analytical interpretive services for omics-related clinical and translational research activities.
+The program studies rare and undiagnosed genetic disease, preventive genomic screening, and pre-myeloid disease testing.

-The Translational Omics Program's multidisciplinary teams develop and implement cutting-edge methods focused on the interpretation of omics data to facilitate patient diagnoses and treatment.
+The Translational Omics Program has a rich, multidisciplinary team environment focused on developing the workforce of the future by training postdoctoral fellows, graduate students and interns.
+The program also provides translational omics interpretative services through its institutional recharge facility.
+Team members develop and implement cutting-edge methods for interpretation of omics data to facilitate patient diagnoses and treatment.
 This is accomplished through computational data review, data integration and data interpretation services as well as traditional laboratory in vitro and in vivo functional studies of genetic findings.

-The Translation Omics Program Recharge Facility's services include:
+Translation Omics Program team members provide services including:

 - Characterization of variants of uncertain significance and variants in genes of uncertain significance

 - Execution and interpretation of complementary omics profiling, such as RNA sequencing, whole-genome sequencing and methylation sequencing

 - Identification or creation of collaborations and patient cohort studies

 - Manuscript development and support